Croydon Canal: Trade

+Closure and opening of the railway

-The canal was never a success and closed in 1836, the first canal to be abandoned by an Act of Parliament.
-Much of the alignment was used by the London & Croydon Railway Company, which had bought the canal for £40,250, for part of the railway between London Bridge and West Croydon station, which is on the site of the canal basin.
+The canal was never a success and closed in 1836, the first canal to be abandoned by an act of Parliament, the London and Croydon Railway Act 1835 (5 & 6 Will.
+4. c. x).
+Much of the alignment was used by the London and Croydon Railway Company, which had bought the canal for £40,250, for part of the railway between London Bridge and West Croydon station, which is on the site of the canal basin.
 The gas vacuum engine appears to have been in full working order when offered for sale in 1837.
 It was described as able to lift water a height of 11 ft at a rate of 2000 impgal/min.
 Tenders for its purchase (including the 18 ft diameter gasometer) were to be sent to the offices of the Croydon Railway Company, which shared the same address as the London and Croydon Railway Company and dealt with the acquisition of the canal and disposal of any unwanted assets.

 Today

 After the canal closed, sections were retained for leisure use, and some remained in water for a considerable time.
 The section at the Anerley Arms, Ridsdale Road in Anerley was used as a boating lake, and the area was called Anerley Tea Rooms.
 The canal in Betts Park was turned into a concrete trough in 1934, approximately 170m can still be seen at the northern corner of Betts Park.
 Another section exists as a long curved pond in the Dacres Wood Nature Reserve in Dacres Road, Forest Hill.
 This was considered for redevelopment in 1989, but research by Lewisham Council resulted in its identity being confirmed and it now forms an attractive wetland, having been returned to its former width.
 There is a high pavement in David's Road, Forest Hill, which is thought to be part of the towpath.
 Part of the wall below the path has been rebuilt with murals depicting transport in Forest Hill.
 The Norwood reservoir is now preserved as South Norwood Lake.